-Hosted by Arianna Huffington (April 2012)
+Hosted by Arianna

 Last year, I became captivated by Jeremy Rifkin’s book The Empathic Civilization, in which he explains that empathy is not a quaint behavior to be trotted out during intermittent holiday visits to a food bank or during a post-disaster telethon.
 Instead, it lies at the very core of human existence.
 What Rifkin articulates—and backs up with scientific evidence—is something I’ve long believed.